 From an Arsenal point of view, it wasn’t a vintage performance.
-Despite the taking the lead as early as the fifth minute, it was the 78th until Olivier Giroud got his second of the game.
-It had become a little bit nervy, but once that second goal went in there was no doubt over the result.
+Despite taking the lead as early as the fifth minute, it wasn't until the 78th that Olivier Giroud got his second of the game.
+It had become a little bit nervy, but once that second goal went in there was no doubt about the result.
 The Frenchman bagged a hat-trick before departing skipper Mikel Arteta played a part in getting the fourth.

 Mauricio Pochettino’s side needed just a point to secure second place and a first finish above Arsenal for 20 years.
 Instead, they collapsed in spectacular fashion, losing 5-1 to a Newcastle side down to 10 men.

-There wasn’t a lot wrong with today from an Arsenal perspective.
-Of course, a second place finish is not be all and end all, but the circumstances mean it’s something to celebrated.
+There wasn’t a lot wrong from an Arsenal perspective.
+Of course, a second-place finish is not the be all and end all, but the circumstances mean it’s something to celebrated.
 The inability to put a dreadful Villa side to the sword much more quickly might be seen as a negative, but given the way the day went it seems churlish to dwell on that.

 Quote of the week